Teresa Anderson: Jodrell Bank

 In 2006, Anderson joined Jodrell Bank Observatory.
 In 2010 she began to set up the Discovery Centre, which opened in 2011.
 Today Anderson is Director of the Discovery Centre at Jodrell Bank Observatory which welcomes over 185,000 visitors per year.
 The Jodrell Bank schools programme started in 2012 and sees 26,000 school children visit per year.
 The Centre is run as a Social enterprise and receives very little funding.

 The centre run Live from Jodrell Bank science-music events, including bands such as The Flaming Lips, New Order and Elbow alongside scientific research such as graphene and the Large Hadron Collider.
 The Centre has won many awards, including Marketing Cheshire's Team of the Year and the UK Festival Awards Extreme Creativity award.
-In 2015 Anderson secured £12 million of Heritage Lottery Fund support to develop the Grade-1 listed site.
+In 2015 Anderson secured £12 million of Heritage Lottery Fund support to develop the Grade I listed site.
 In 2016, Anderson launched Bluedot, a festival of discovery based at Jodrell Bank Observatory.
 Practical Action are one of the Bluedot Festival's charity partners.
 She was awarded an honorary Professorship at the University of Manchester.
 In 2017, Anderson and the Jodrell Bank Observatory Discovery Centre were awarded £4 million in the Autumn Statement.
 After many years of work by Anderson and Professor Tim O'Brien, the site, home to the Lovell Telescope, was selected as the UK's 2019 nomination for UNESCO World Heritage Site.